qidiso/termux-gui/README.md

-In a words,now you have a complete linux with a GUI running in the android and programe your ai code in it.
+In a words,now you have a complete linux with a GUI running in the android(real linux running in the busybox and not virtul env... so it more faster and almost real-time.) and program your ai code in it.

 <b>Will be release beta V0.1 soon...</b>
 (all is done, but too large ,  need delete some useless files )